 Thoughts come into my head all the time while I am reading parts of the Bible.
 At times they try to make me think that certain passages are false.
 They blaspheme God.
 I am wondering is this the work of demons or actually my own thoughts?
 I believe to have a great relationship with God but this is causing me much doubt now.

-Eve knew the truth and corrected Satan’s false statement.
+So, Eve knew the truth and corrected Satan’s false statement.
 Here is her response.

 But Satan was determined to cause trouble and so he contradicts what God had said.
 In essence He calls God a liar.
 Here is Satan’s response to Eve.

-Jesus spoke directly to Peter and rebuked Satan.
-In Jesus’ parable of the “Sower and the Seed,” He tells us that Satan snatches away the Word of God after a person has heard it.
+Another example is found in Jesus’ parable of the “Sower and the Seed.”
+Jesus tells us that Satan snatches away the Word of God after a person has heard it.
 Here is the first part of the parable.

 When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is the one on whom seed was sown beside the road.
-(NASB) Matthew 13:19
+Matthew 13:19 (NASB)

 So, how do we protect ourselves?
 Be sure to spend time each day reading the Word of God and spend time praying to God.
-It is the Word of God which the Holy Spirit uses to renew our minds – out thinking.
-Ask God to protect you as you read and study the Bible.
-You might remember that God put a “hedge of protection” around the ancient patriarch Job (Job 1:9-10).
+It is the Word of God which the Holy Spirit uses to renew our minds.
+Believers should ask God for protection as they read and study the Bible.
+Remember that God put a “hedge of protection” around the ancient patriarch Job (Job 1:9-10).
 The hedge protected Job from Satan.
-Therefore, ask God to put a hedge around you and protect you from Satan and yourself.
-Also, put on the whole Armor of God of Ephesians 6:13-18.
+Therefore, we should ask God to put a hedge around us to protect us from Satan and oneself.
+Also, put on the whole Armor of God.
+See part 1 of Ephesians 6:13-18.

-Reference Links:Armor of God - Is there something that I can do to be a Man who is aggressive and on fire for God?
+Suggested Links:Armor of God - Is there something that I can do to be a Man who is aggressive and on fire for God?